lukamiletic95/papers/Push pull push HEAP PSS.md

 </div>
 <br/><br/>

 The algorithm is based on exchanging three messages between two nodes, as shown in *Figure #*.
-Whenever a node wishes to broadcast information about transactions inside its Mempool, it sends a *PROPOSE* message (*PROPOSE* **contains only transactions' ids**).
-Afterwards, all the nodes who received that message can reply with a *REQUEST* message, in order to get a transaction corresponding to the requested id.
+Whenever a node wishes to broadcast information about transactions inside its Mempool, it sends a *PROPOSE* message (*PROPOSE* **contains only the transaction's id**).
+Afterwards, all the nodes who received that message can reply with a *REQUEST* (*REQUEST* **contains only the transaction's id**) message, in order to get a transaction corresponding to the requested id.
 Upon receiving a *SERVE* message (which is the **only message that contains the actual transaction and not only the id**), the requester may add the served transaction to its Mempool.

 Since we assumed that a node has knowledge of the entire network, its fanout is initialized to *ln(n)*.
 This represents the size of the peer subset, or more precisely, the number of nodes that are going to receive the *PROPOSE* message.
 Node keeps track of three sets: